-he co uirements of the College of Music for the Bachelor of Music degree impletion of Music 495 satisfies the capstone experience requirement ducation major. wing requirements for the major: CREDITS Ge of the core courses that are listed above under the heading eneral Requirements for All of the Bachelor's Degree rograms in the College of Music 26 8 All mu as concern who ser this Music activity requirement.
-All students enrolled in the Bachelor of Music degree program in music education are required to participate in a major ensemble as designated by the College of Music during each fall and spring semester of enrollment in the program.
+- a.
+All of the core courses that are listed above under the heading General Requirements for All of the Bachelor's DegreePrograms in the College of Music 26 - b.
+Music activity requirement All students enrolled in the Bachelor of Music degree program in music education are required to participate in a major ensemble as designated by the College of Music during each fall and spring semester of enrollment in the program.
 A minimum of 8 credits in courses approved by the College of Music is required.
 Students who are enrolled in the music education major for more than eight semesters are required to complete more than 8 credits to satisfy this requirement.
-Students for whom a jazz instrument is their pri- ary performance focus must participate in a band/wind ensem- e, choir, or non-jazz orchestra for at least two of these mesters.
-Co implete the requirements for one of the following four erformance areas: 16 to 22 (1) Piano (16 credits) (a) Private instruction in piano.
-This requirement must be met by completing 8 credits of Music 150A and 8 credits of Music 350A.
-(2) (b) Both of the following courses (2 credits): For students who have studied piano previously, this requirement may be waived by examination.
-MUS 141 Class Instruction in Piano I (3) (b) Both of the following courses (2 credits): For students who have studied piano previously, this requirement may be waived by examination.
-MUS 141 Class Instruction in Piano I (c) Both of the following courses (2 credits): MUS 248 German Diction for Singers (4)
+Students for whom a jazz instrument is their primary performance focus must participate in a band/wind ensemble, choir, or non-jazz orchestra for at least two of these semesters. - Complete the requirements for one of the following four performance areas: 16 to 22 - (1) Piano (16 credits) - Private instruction in piano.
+This requirement must be met by completing 8 credits of Music 150A and 8 credits of Music 350A. - (2) Stringed Instruments: Violin, Viola, Cello, Double Bass, and Harp; Wind Instruments: Flute, Oboe, Clarinet, Saxophone, Bassoon, Trumpet, Horn, Trombone, Euphonium, and Tuba; and Percussion Instruments (18 credits) - (a) Private instruction in violin, viola, cello, double bass, harp, flute, oboe, clarinet, saxophone, bassoon, trumpet, horn, trombone, euphonium, tuba, and percussion instruments.
+This requirement must be met by completing one of the following pairs of courses, with 8 credits in the 100-level course and 8 credits in the 300-level course: Music 152A and 352A; 152B and 352B; 152C and 352C; 152D and 352D; 152E and 352E; 153A and 353A; 153B and 353B; 153C and 353C; 153D and 353D; 153E and 353E; 154A and 354A;